- Information for Concentrators

 Refugees International is a DC-based advocacy organization that promotes human rights and the resolution of refugee crises, including those in Colombia and the Dominican Republic.

 Witness for Peace coordinates grassroots activists who are dedicated to economic justice and human rights, organizing campaigns to change US foreign policy in Latin America and the Caribbean.
-Internships are in Washington DC.
+Internships are in Washington DC or Chicago.

 New York City:

 Banyan Global is a development consulting firm with offices in New York City and Washington DC.
 Its areas of focus include microfinance, the health sector, the financial sector, and micro, small, and medium enterprise.